 - no holes, rips, or frays

 - no spandex

-- athletic pants/shorts (and tshirts) may be worn on phys ed days only
+- Athletic pants/shorts that extend below the fingertips (and t-shirts) may be worn on phys ed days only

 Shoes

 Shoes must be clean and in good repair.
 Beach-style or bathroom flip-flops, athletic sliders, and slippers (including moccasin style) are not permitted.